Skip to content

 “No consent” doesn’t mean “no paperwork”.
 The exemption replaces the building consent process with a streamlined notification process.
 Auckland Council’s flow looks like this:

-2. Apply for a PIM: Submit Form 2AA (Application for Project Information Memorandum for non-consented small standalone dwelling) to Auckland Council.
-This must be done before any work starts on site.
+2. Apply for a PIM.
+Submit Form 2AA (Application for Project Information Memorandum for a non-consented small standalone dwelling) to Auckland Council — before any work starts on site.

-3. Council issues the PIM: Within 20 working days, Auckland Council confirms via Form 2AAB whether your proposal appears to meet the exemption, flags any natural hazards on the land, and attaches a development contribution notice (Form 3A) if applicable.
+3. Council issues the PIM.
+Within 20 working days, council confirms whether your proposal appears to meet the exemption, flags any natural hazards on the land, and attaches a development contribution notice if applicable.

-4. Build with LBP supervision: An LBP must carry out or supervise all the structural and weathertight work (Restricted Building Work).
-Plumbing and drainage must be done by a registered plumber/drainlayer.
-Electrical work must be done by a registered electrician.
+4. Build with LBP supervision.
+An LBP must carry out or supervise all structural and weathertight work (Restricted Building Work).
+Plumbing and drainage must be done by a registered plumber/drainlayer; electrical work by a registered electrician.

 You’ve got two years from the date the PIM is issued to complete the work.
 Miss that window and the PIM lapses — you’ll need to reapply.